alexandre-touret/rest-apis-versioning-workshop/README.md

 The Bookstore system is composed of:
 * The API Gateway which exposes our APIs
-* Bookstore API which exposes all the related book APIs and stores data to a PostgreSQL database
+* The Bookstore API which exposes all the related book APIs and stores data to a PostgreSQL database
-* ISBN API which provides random ISBN numbers
+* The ISBN API which provides random ISBN numbers
-* Configuration server which centralises all the configuration files
+* A Configuration server which centralizes all the configuration files

 The Bookstore IAM is composed of:
-* a mock server which provides JWT token with appropriate roles and informations
+* A mock server which provides JWT token with appropriate roles and information

 ### :straight_ruler: Stack
 Here is a summary of the stack used in this workshop for this architecture: